 In 1898 tribes were stripped of any right to control their own affairs.
-Neal McCaleb, Ambassador at Large for the Chickasaw Nation, describes that after a hundred-year fight with Congress, Native Americans have regained the right to govern themselves.
+Neal McCaleb, Ambassador at Large for the Chickasaw Nation, describes that after a hundred-year fight with Congress, Native Americans finally regained the right to govern themselves.

 In 1898 tribes were stripped of any right to control their own affairs.